sdegutis/Novo-Cantico/app/routes/home/content.md

 ## The Philosophy of Novo Cantico

-"Novo Cantico" is taken from the chorus of [Puer natus in Bethlehem](https://www.youtube.com/watch?v=A1k5YTmxIVc&t=2573s) and means "a new song".
+"Novo Cantico" is taken from the 13th century hymn, [Puer natus in Bethlehem](https://www.youtube.com/watch?v=A1k5YTmxIVc&t=2573s), and means "a new song".
 Software and music are both rooted in principles and patterns; both are arts and sciences; both reflect a beauty, harmony, and order that's visible only to the mind, but which have a very real effect on our lives.

 Humanity develops the arts and sciences by distilling lessons learned from the past, and solidifying them into a new foundation; we all stand on the shoulders of giants.
 Novo Cantico is a project that aims to take lessons learned from the difficulties of modern web development, start from first principles, and find a new harmony.